The roots of Art Deco fashion are profoundly innovative. Key to this innovation was new technologies and new fashion designers.

 The name comes from Arts Décoratifs, a 1925 Parisian exhibition of the visual arts.
 This exhibition had Art Deco’s golden rule—no old styles may be copied, only transformed.

 An epicentre of Art Deco fashion was the stage sets and costumes of the Ballets Russes, which inspired many significant designers.
 The textile choices were deliberately eye-catching, and the central philosophy of the company’s style was also to transform ideas.
-The roots of Art Deco fashion are profoundly innovative.

 Man-made materials became far more common during the industry boom of the 1920s, broadening the accessibility of fashion; rich colours and precise craftmanship were no longer exclusive to the wealthy, and could be enjoyed by many.
 The use of jersey and artificial silk democratised Art Deco style, meaning anybody could take inspiration from the items in department stores and high-end designers.